-The term “procurement” usually is attributed to state authorities that are obliged to comply with public procurement rules, but certain requirements can be applied to private companies receiving public grants via grant contracts.
-However, also a private company might benefit from setting own procurement rules.
-Sometimes inclusion of procurement procedures might be requested by and thus, build a part of your internal management system, as well as by your clients.
+The term “procurement” usually is attributed to state authorities that are obliged to comply with public procurement rules.
+In addition, certain requirements can be applied to private companies receiving public grants via grant contracts.

-The companies can build own procurement policy covering two areas:
+Companies can build their procurement policy covering two areas:

 - Procedures, responsibilities and criteria to define technical quality requirements for the incoming raw materials, including on their environmental and chemical performance;

 - Rules for good supply chain management, including selection criteria for suppliers, communication standards and routines as well as contracting procedures with suppliers.

 It is important for any procurement system that the requested quality of incoming raw materials is also controlled and that in case of non-compliance consequences are taken, including cancelling a supply contract, if necessary.

 With regard to content of hazardous substances of raw materials (articles and chemicals), a procurement system should include routines for requesting and checking hazard information (e.g. chemical label and safety data sheets) prior to the purchasing decision.
 This includes cases where the client proposes the use of certain materials (e. g. construction materials or cleaning services) and where negotiations would benefit from knowledge on the hazard profile of the materials in question.